Accounting Verse

 The double entry accounting system emerged as a result of the industrial revolution.
-Merchants in the olden times recorded transaction in simple lists, similar to what we call today as single entry method.
+Merchants in the olden times recorded transactions in simple lists, similar to what we call today as single entry method.
+Through the ages, businesses expanded and finance became more and more complex, hence, the development of more effective ways to track business transactions.

-Through the ages, business became more and more complex, hence, the development of more effective ways to track business transactions.
-The first accounts of the double entry bookkeeping system was documented by Luca Pacioli, a Franciscan monk and hailed the Father of Modern Accounting.
+The first accounts of the double entry bookkeeping system was documented in 1494 by Luca Pacioli, a Franciscan monk and hailed as the Father of Modern Accounting.

 To better understand the double entry method, let us first take a look at the single entry system.